As Facebook Grapples With Election Crisis, Its Employees Try To Come To Terms

 Facebook, too, has long been concerned about assuming any sort of media watchdog role and the company’s objection usually takes the form — as it did last week in an interview with Facebook COO Sheryl Sandberg — of its well-worn argument that Facebook is a technology company, not a media company.
 “We hire engineers.
 We don’t hire reporters.
 No one is a journalist.
 We don’t cover the news,” Sandberg told Axios’s Mike Allen.

 Antonio Garcia Martinez, a former Facebook employee who helped lead the company’s early ad platform, worries that the momentum to correct for what happened during the 2016 election will push Facebook a step too far.
-"Everyone fears Facebook’s power and as a result, they're asking them to assume more power in form of human curation and editorial decision-making," he said.
+"Everyone fears Facebook’s power, and as a result, they're asking them to assume more power in form of human curation and editorial decision-making," he said.
 "I worry that two or three years from now we're all going to deeply regret we asked for this."

 This gulf between the way the company sees itself and the way it is increasingly being viewed by outside observers threatens to undermine Facebook’s awareness of crucial issues that need to be addressed, he says.

-Note: This post has been updated to clarify that Zuckerberg dismissed Facebook's role in changing the outcome of the election as a "crazy idea," not the "fake news epidemic" as previously stated.